rmassaroni/nvim-gpush/README.md

 - Gwq should print a line to terminal after quitting.
 - write all? options
 - support for other plugin managers
+- script to find if there is a new release of gpush available for download
+- config option to auto_update gpush

 ## Known Bugs